piaoyh/Cryptocol/BreakingChanges.md

 | pub fn new() -> Self                              | removed     |
 | pub fn new_with_seeds<T>(seed: T, aux: T) -> Self | removed     |

-- The methods above have been removed from the trait Random_Generic.
+- The methods above have been removed from the struct Random_Generic.

 ## Breaking changes from ver.
 0.14.1 to ver.
 0.15.0